Around the fringes of Upminster and Cranham

 Click on a marker on the map for route details

 Stage AB: Upminster Bridge to Hacton Lane

 Turn right outside Upminster Bridge station and walk under the railway bridge then over the river bridge and turn right into Bridge Avenue, signposted to Hornchurch Stadium.
 You come to the stadium entrance about 200m along, opposite Brookdale Avenue: turn in and walk down towards the turnstiles, turning left into the car park just before you reach them.
 Just across the car park in the lefthand corner is a gated surfaced track: follow the track up the slope and across the playing field and before long you join the River Ingrebourne.
-When you reach a footbridge on the left, cross it and continue along the surfaced path if you wish to visit Hornchurch Country Park and the Ingrebourne Marshes further down the valley, but to continue this circuit walk past the footbridge and across the grass towards Hacton Lane, which crosses the river about 100m ahead.
+When you reach a footbridge on the right, cross it and continue along the surfaced path if you wish to visit Hornchurch Country Park and the Ingrebourne Marshes further down the valley, but to continue this circuit walk past the footbridge and across the grass towards Hacton Lane, which crosses the river about 100m ahead.